SmayanKhanna/SmayanKhanna.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my personal website!
-I’m <strong>Smayan Khanna</strong>.
-I recently finished a BS in Physics with a Computer Science Minor at the <span style="color: maroon;">University of Chicago</span> and I’ll be starting my M.S. in Computer Science here this fall.
+I recently completed a B.S. in Physics with a minor in Computer Science at the <span style="color: maroon;">University of Chicago</span>, and I am continuing here for my M.S. in Computer Science through the Advanced Scholars program.

-Broadly, my research interests lie in AI for science (AI4Science), with a current focus on graph learning methods.
-Previously, I was involved in Molecular Dynamics (MD) research and also computational neuroscience!
+My research interests lie in AI for science (AI4Science), with a focus on graph learning and representation learning.
+I’ve worked on problems spanning molecular dynamics, computational neuroscience, and graph neural networks for coarse-graining physical systems.
+More broadly, I’m interested in how machine learning methods can be made to generalize effectively in scientific domains.

+I’ve conducted research at MIT (with Prof. Jörn Dunkel), in UChicago’s Ferguson Lab (Pritzker School of Molecular Engineering), and currently with the Vitelli Group at the James Franck Institute.

 <!-- ---
 layout: about